hogbergmarkus/snaps/README.md

 - **ProfilePage**: Displays the profile information along with a feed of the profile owners posts.

 - **ProfileEditForm**: A form for editing profile information.

+## Framework and Languages

+This project was built using React 18.3.1

+JavaScript and JSX was used to write the code.

+The README was written using Markdown.

 ## Libraries